-Our Board of Directors recommends that our stockholders vote FOR the approval of the proposal to approve the Marten Transport, Ltd. 2015 Equity Incentive Plan.
-The proposal to approve the Marten Transport, Ltd. 2015 Equity Incentive Plan requires the affirmative vote of a majority of the outstanding shares of our common stock, present in person or represented by proxy at the annual meeting, and entitled to vote at the annual meeting.
+Our Board of Directors recommends that our stockholders vote FOR the approval of the proposal to approve the amendment of Marten Transport, Ltd. 2015 Equity Incentive Plan.
+The proposal to approve the amendment of the Marten Transport, Ltd. 2015 Equity Incentive Plan requires the affirmative vote of a majority of the outstanding shares of our common stock, present in person or represented by proxy at the annual meeting, and entitled to vote at the annual meeting.